Last update: 18 July 2018

 Cookies set up by Sharing Tools

 We would like to draw your attention to the fact that many of our websites now carry embedded ‘share’ buttons to enable users of the site to easily share articles with their friends through a number of popular social networks.
 These sites may set a cookie when you are also logged in to their service.
-The British Council does not control the dissemination of these cookies and you should check the relevant third party website for more information about these.
+The IELTS owners do not control the dissemination of these cookies and you should check the relevant third party website for more information about these.

 Turning off Cookies

 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 Below are links to the 'Help' pages of major browsers which explain how you can do this.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site or any other websites that you visit:

 Except for essential cookies, all cookies will expire after a period of time.